How to Choose the Right Kiln Size, Shape, and Loading Style printer-friendly page icon

 WHAT IS THE LARGEST PIECE YOU MAKE?

-• If you produce large work ask: What is the tallest and widest piece you will put in the kiln?
-(Just make sure it will fit)
+• If you produce large work, ask: What is the tallest and widest piece you will put in the kiln?
+(Make sure it will fit)

 VOLUME & CAPACITY